rixx/books.rixx.de/data/reviews/martha-wells/all-systems-red/index.md

   text: Another AI that really only wants to look at online media, and maybe help some friends.
 - book: meredith-katz/the-cybernetic-tea-shop
   text: More sweet humanised asexual robots.
+- book: martha-wells/artificial-condition
+  text: The next book in the series.
 review:
   date_read:
   - 2018-09-02